 The Indiana Riverboat Gaming Act, or the Indiana Act, was passed in 1993 and authorized the issuance of up to eleven Riverboat Owner's Licenses to be operated from counties that are contiguous to the Ohio River, Lake Michigan and Patoka Lake.
 Five riverboats operate from counties contiguous to the Ohio River and five operate from counties contiguous to Lake Michigan.
+Subsequent legislation has amended or modified the Indiana Act, including:

-Pursuant to legislation adopted in May 2003, the Indiana General Assembly eliminated the Riverboat Owner's License for a riverboat to be docked in a county contiguous to Patoka Lake.
+- Legislation adopted in May 2003 that eliminated the Riverboat Owner's License for a riverboat to be docked in a county contiguous to Patoka Lake.
 However, the General Assembly authorized the Indiana Gaming Commission to enter into a contract pursuant to which an Operating Agent can operate a riverboat in Orange County, which is contiguous to Patoka Lake, on behalf of the Indiana Gaming Commission.
-The Indiana Gaming Commission conditionally awarded the contract to Blue Sky Casino, LLC.
-The Indiana Gaming Commission approved the contract on November 9, 2005.
+This contract was awarded to Blue Sky Casino, LLC, which commenced operations on November 3, 2006. - Legislation enacted in April 2007 that: - specified a riverboat cannot be moved from the county in which it was docked on January 1, 2007, to another county; and - authorized two horse tracks, located in Anderson and Shelbyville, Indiana, to install 2,000 slot machines at each facility.
+The Indiana Gaming Commission may authorize the installation of additional slot machines.
+Each track must pay a licensure fee of \$250 million in two annual installments.
+The Indiana Gaming Commission will have jurisdiction over the slot machine operation while the Indiana Horse Racing Commission will maintain oversight of the track operations.
+Each Slot Track Licensee must make a minimum of \$100 million in capital expenditures as a condition of licensure.